lestrrat-go/jwx/README.md

 ## Pull Requests

-Please make sure to include tests that excercise the changes you made.
+Please make sure to include tests that exercise the changes you made.

 If you are editing auto-generated files (those files with the `_gen.go` suffix, please make sure that you do the following: